Bylaws

 SECTION 8.02 - Membership Dues

 Dues for each class of membership shall be set by the Board of Directors.
 All continuing membership dues shall be payable in full on January 1 of each year.
-New members shall have their membership effective upon approval at the Annual Meeting and their first dues shall be payable in full on the subsequent January l.
+New members shall have their membership effective upon approval at the Annual Meeting and their first dues shall be payable in full upon approval.
 Any member who is six (6) months in arrears in membership dues shall be considered not in good standing, and unable to exercise any of the rights and privileges of membership.
 The provisions of this Section shall apply to all classes of membership.

 SECTION 9.01